albi21dev/myportfolio/src/content/projects/tech-company-transformation.md

 ## Social Media Strategy

 As the primary platform, LinkedIn became the focus of my social media strategy.
-By developing a consistent content plan, I helped grow our network threefold over two months.
+By developing a consistent content plan, I helped grow our network threefold over a two months video campaign.
 This success doubled the number of candidates in the hiring pipeline and secured six new projects.

 ## Management and Team Support